TORBAY SEA ANGLING FESTIVAL RULES

 The competitor must cast the line and land the fish.
 The competitor may however, accept assistance in landing the fish, by means of a landing net or gaff only and in taking fish off the hook(s).
 A competitor may cast for another competitor who is disabled or incapacitated and cannot cast for themselves, provided that application is made verbally or in writing for each individual case to a member of the T.S.A.F. committee prior to commencing fishing.

-b) Inshore Boat Boundaries - Inshore boat fishing is within 6 miles from the shoreline inside the boundaries (excluding wrecks).
-Any boat fish caught outside this area is classified and rated as a wreck fish.
-Any boat that commences a drift over a wreck is deemed to be wreck fishing for the duration of that drift and therefore any fish caught on such a drift are classified and rated as wreck fish.
-The same applies to fish caught on a boat at anchor on a wreck.
+b) Inshore Boat Boundaries - Inshore boat fishing is within 6 miles from the shoreline inside the sea boundaries (excluding wrecks).
+Fish caught outside this area are classified ‘Wreck’ fish.
+Anywhere within in the sea boundaries, boats anchored on wrecks, or boats commencing a drift over a wreck are deemed to be wreck fishing for the duration of the anchor or the drift.
+Fish caught at anchor or drift are classified ‘Wreck’ fish.

-RIVER DART - The River Dart is defined as being from a line between the two castles up river to the first bridge (Old Stonebridge) at Totnes.
+RIVER DART - is defined as a line between Dartmouth and Kingswear Castles up river up to its tidal limits at Totnes Weir

-RIVER TEIGN - The River Teign is defined as being up river from a line drawn between the “Lucett” Navigation Light House, Shaldon across to the Car Park Light House, Teignmouth up river to the first railway bridge past the A380 road bridge, towards Newton Abbot race course.
+RIVER TEIGN - is defined as being up river from a line between the “Lucett” Navigation Light House, Shaldon across to the Car Park Light House, Teignmouth up river up to its tidal limits

 5. The Weighing in and disposal of Fish

-e) Fish will NOT be accepted for weighing if hooked in any area of the body, other than the mouth or lip.
+d) Fish will NOT be accepted for weighing if not intact or clean, or hooked in parts of the body, other than the mouth or lip.

-g) Fish will be compared against the T.S.A.F.
-Weights as published.
+e) Fish will be compared against the T.S.A.F.
+Specimen Weights List as published.

-k) Anglers are responsible for disposal of their catch after the weigh-in.
-NO FISH MUST BE DISPOSED OF IN THE HARBOUR AREAS.
+h) Anglers are responsible for disposal of their catch after the weigh-in.
+NO FISH MUST BE DISPOSED OF IN THE SEA or HARBOUR AREAS.

-a) Where there is doubt or dispute regarding the specie of fish, a sub-committee consisting of one representative drawn from each of the joint organising clubs shall convene for the purpose of determining which specie that fish is to be recorded as for the purposes of the T.S.A.F.
+a) Where there is doubt or dispute regarding the species of fish, a sub-committee consisting of two or more members of the organising committee shall convene for the purpose of determining which specie that fish is to be recorded as for the purposes of the T.S.A.F.

 b) This also applies to any fish for which its general condition of freshness is disputable at the time of weighing.
 The sub committees’ decision is final in all cases.